andreamrau/maskmeans/README.md

 - `maskmeans_cutree`:  cut an aggregation tree for a specified number of clusters
 - `mv_simulate` to simulate data types `"D1"`, ... `"D6"`

-There are also two plotting functions:
+There are also two main plotting functions:

 - `mv_plot`, to provide a plotting overview of multi-view data.
 Univariate views are plotted as density plots, bivariate views as scatterplots, and multivariate views as scatterplots of the first two principal components.
 A vector of cluster labels can be added to color the points according to a unique partition (e.g., the labels of the first view).
 - `maskmeans_plot`, to plot results of the `maskmeans` function.
 Plot types provided through this function include `type =  c("dendrogram", "heights", "weights_line", "weights", "criterion", "tree")`